• Skip to main content

 Research Interests

-Early Modern Korean History; Legal History; Women, Gender, Family, and Women’s Writing in Korea
+Premodern Korean History; Legal History; Gender and Sexuality and Women’s Writing

 Selected Publications